 Hand to Heart works in about twenty towns in the Upper Valley area of New Hampshire and Vermont.
-Those towns include: in New Hampshire – Lyme, Hanover, Lebanon, Enfield, Plainfield, Grantham, Cornish, Claremont, Newport and Charlestown; in Vermont – Thetford, Norwich, Hartford, Hartland, Windsor, West Windsor, Weathersfield, Woodstock and Springfield.
+Those towns include: in New Hampshire – Lyme, Hanover, Lebanon, Enfield, Plainfield, Grantham, Cornish, Claremont, New London, Newport and Charlestown; in Vermont – Thetford, Norwich, Hartford, Hartland, Windsor, West Windsor, Weathersfield, Woodstock and Springfield.

 We stretch the boundaries beyond those towns on occasion, when we can, but that’s our core area, and if you live inside it and have cancer, you could be a Hand to Heart client.

 Our Board of Directors

 Hand to Heart’s continuation over these several years, including through a challenging economic downturn, is a testament to the support provided by a handful of foundations, a great many individuals and a fine board of directors.

 Members of the board of directors for NH-VT Palliative Services, the nonprofit corporation that runs Hand to Heart, are:

 Jean Allen of Claremont, NH

 Tara Velozo, Hanover, NH